 The integrated case strategy identifies whether a new or existing integrated case is used when program authorization is successful.
 The integrated case hosts any product deliveries created as a result of the authorization.
 If a new integrated case is created, all of the application case clients are added as case participants to the integrated case.
-If an existing integrated case is used, any additional clients on the application case are added as case participants to the integrated case.
-Any evidence captured on the application case that is also required on the integrated case is copied to the integrated case upon successful authorization.
+If an existing integrated case is used, any additional clients on the application case are added as case participants to the integrated case participants to the integrated case participants to the integrated case are added as case participants to the integrated case is copied to the integrated case upon successful authorization.
 The configuration options for the integrated case strategy are as follows: